junhyungL/doum-cli/README.md

 - **Linux/FreeBSD/OpenBSD**: DBus Secret Service (GNOME Keyring, KWallet)
 - **macOS/iOS**: Local Keychain
 - **Windows**: Windows Credential Manager

-#### Troubleshooting

-**Linux users**: If you encounter issues with Secret Service:
-- Ensure you have a desktop environment with keyring support (GNOME Keyring or KWallet)
-- The Secret Service uses synchronous IPC calls which may take 10-100ms per operation
-- For async runtime users: Use a separate thread for keyring operations to avoid deadlocks

-**macOS/iOS users**: Service and user names cannot be empty (treated as wildcards)

-**Windows users**: Multi-threaded access may not be serialized - access credentials from one thread at a time

 ### Switch Provider/Model